MouradRashwan/Queue-library/README.md

-# Queue generic data structure library written in C.
+# Queue is a generic data structure library written in C.